openfaas/workshop/lab7.md

 ![](https://raw.githubusercontent.com/iyovcheva/github-issue-bot/master/media/PersonalAccessTokens.png)

+Tick the box for "repo" to allow access to your repositories

 ![](https://raw.githubusercontent.com/iyovcheva/github-issue-bot/master/media/NewPAT.png)

+Click the "Generate Token" button at the bottom of the page

-Create a file called env.yml:
+Create a file called `env.yml` in the directory where your `issue-bot.yml` file is located with the following content:
-* update the `auth_token` variable
-* update `repo`

-The `positive_threshold` environmental variable is used to fine-tune whether an Issue gets the `positive` or `review` label.

 ```
 environment:
   auth_token: <auth_token_value>
-  repo: iyovcheva/github-issue-bot
+  repo: <github_username>/bot-tester
   positive_threshold: 0.6
 ```
+Update the values to match your specifics
+* update the `auth_token` variable
+* update `repo`

+> The `positive_threshold` environmental variable is used to fine-tune whether an Issue gets the `positive` or `review` label.

 Now update your issue-bot.yml file and tell it to use the `env.yml` file: